adernajat/QCM_APP/README.md

 ## Features

-- User Authentication: Login and Register.
+User identification: Login and register.
-- Home Page: Displays all available quizzes :
+- Home page: Shows all existing quizzes:
-  - Teachers : add a new quiz, edit a quiz, delete a quiz.
+  - Teachers: add a new quiz, modify a quiz, delete a quiz.
-  - Students : Enter a quiz.
+  - Students: Take a quiz.
-- Quiz Page: Displays the quiz questions and options.
+- Quiz page: View quiz questions and options.
-- Add Quiz: Allows teachers to add their own quizzes.
+- Add quiz: Enables teachers to add their own quizzes.

 ## Getting Started